francescodc87/ipaPy2/README.md

     1.3 seconds elapsed

-The output of this function has the same structure of the one from the MSannotation() function, but it also includes the fragmentation pattern scores when the fragmentation data is available.
+The output of this function has the same structure as the one from the MSannotation() function, but it also includes the fragmentation pattern scores when the fragmentation data is available.
 As an example, possible annotations for the feature associated with id=1 is shown below: